WilliamHYZhang/Tensorflow-Contributions/Projects.md

 - Detecting Lung Cancer with UCI Dataset:

   [Here's](https://colab.research.google.com/drive/17lpO1vNKLv1NW2Noiyus4aSFlDYrn-4x) a project that accurately detects lung cancer with the help of the lung cancer UCI [dataset](https://archive.ics.uci.edu/ml/datasets/Lung+Cancer).
+In addition, I also added this dataset to TFDS (see my PRs).

 - Using Optimized BERT Versions with TF 2.0 + `transformers`: